 Eligible Applicants are municipalities, townships, counties, park districts, conservation districts and forest preserve districts within ComEd’s service territory in the following counties: Boone, Bureau, Carroll, Cook, DeKalb, DuPage, Ford, Grundy, Henry, Iroquois, Jo Daviess, Kane, Kankakee, Kendall, Lake, LaSalle, Lee, Livingston, Marshall, McHenry, Ogle, Rock Island, Stephenson, Whiteside, Will, Winnebago and Woodford.
 Please check that your community is located in the service territory before applying.

 Starting this year, past grantees are eligible to reapply only if they have fully completed their grant requirements, including but not limited to submitting their final grant report.

-Non-profit organizations and all other units of government not listed above (such as schools, school districts, and housing authorities) are not eligible to apply but are encouraged to partner on joint projects with an Eligible Applicant.
+Non-profit organizations and all other units of government not listed above (such as schools, school districts, and housing authorities) are not eligible to apply but are strongly encouraged to partner on joint projects with an Eligible Applicant.
 Please see the Program FAQ’s for more information about eligibility.

 Eligible Applicants must be in good standing with ComEd related to provision of utilities.

-Timeline – 2017 Grants Cycle
+Timeline – 2019 Grants Cycle

-- January 20: Grants Cycle Opens
+- January 18 (9am): Grants Cycle Opens

-- March 15: Application Deadline
+- March 15 (5pm): Application Deadline

-2017 Advisory Committee
+2019 Advisory Committee